-The Hamburg University of Applied Sciences and the Audio Engineering Society Hamburg Student Section are pleased to announce the third installment of
+The Hamburg University of Applied Sciences and the Audio Engineering Society Hamburg Student Section are pleased to announce the fourth installment of

 International Symposium on Sound